hoanghl/EvilTransmission/README.md

 ## 3. Server

-**Python** is used to develop server side.
-I don't use any existing framework but building it from scratch with builtin Python libraries.

-Please visit [a relative link](Server/README.md) for more information.

-## 4. Protocol

-I develop a dedicated TCP protocol to exchange data between client and server.
-My proposed one, namely **Protocol 3Vil** is inspired from _MQTT_.
+At first, **Python** is used to develop server side, but as I was introduced about _Golang_, I was totally persuaded.
+Not only the elegance but also the speed, the siplicity surprise me a lot.

-## 5. Features
+## 4. Features

+### 5.1.
+Stage 1: Basic components

-- [x] Basic components for both client and server
+This stage include very basic functions for both FE and BE.

-- [x] Basic components for protocol
+- [x] Design API endpoints
+- [ ] Back-end
+  - [ ] Implement endpoints
+  - [ ] Implement encrypt all data, decrypt on-demand
-- [ ] Upgrade protocol to send both images and videos
+  - [ ] Implement server using simple JSON

-- [ ] Add encryption
+- [ ] Fron-end
-- [ ] Beautify client app
+  - [ ] Implement endpoints

+### 5.2.
+Stage 2: Security improvement

+This stage is expected to leverage security of system.